Aunty Jack Sings Wollongong: Track listing

 Side two begins with Norman Gunston still singing "Wollongong The Brave", until Aunty Jack shuts him up, and the theme from Aunty Jack plays.
 We then are transported to Spider Farrelly's Bucks Party with his steel-worker mates - during their lunch break - who are entertained by the Ri Fol Tit Men.
-The duo sing three songs until they are shouted off by the steel workers for their foul language (which is only of "poo, bum, wee" grade).
+The duo sing three songs accompanied by a harpsichord until they are shouted off by the steel workers for their foul language (which is only of "poo, bum, wee" grade).
 The next act is the stripper, but it turns out to be Aunty Jack.
 Norman Gunston on the radio interrupts with one of his "What's On In Wollongong" segments, introducing the Farrelly Brothers who sing a Bush Ballad that sounds suspiciously more Hawaiian than Australian, due no doubt to the dangerous substance they inhaled.
 This is followed by Tarzan Super Ape, a rock opera in the style of Jesus Christ Superstar.
 Back at the steelworkers' canteen an ad is read for Fish Milk Shakes.
 The Farrelly Brothers return with some Country and Western Suburbs music.
 Aunty Jack and her band The Gongs sing a song with Flange Desire showing her limited skills in a keyboard solo.
 The now audibly drunk steelworkers stand, face Nor-North West, and watch the Aunty Jack show.
 As the final song ends, Aunty Jack et al. get squashed by the next record.
 Aunty Jack climbs up to intervene and winds up jamming with the legendary Japanese blues star Blind Josh Orange Drop Mitsubishi and his side-man harp player Muddy Mahawat.